openSUSE/news-o-o/_posts/2010-05-22-opensuse-weekly-news-issue-124-is-out.markdown

 ####  [Petr Mladek: OpenOffice_org 3.2.1 rc1 available for openSUSE](http://lizards.opensuse.org/2010/05/17/openoffice_org-3_2_1_1/)

-"Iâ€™m happy to announce OpenOffice.org 3.2.1 rc1packages for openSUSE.
+"I’m happy to announce OpenOffice.org 3.2.1 rc1packages for openSUSE.
 They are available in the Build Service [OpenOffice:org:UNSTABLE](http://en.opensuse.org/Additional_YaST_Package_Repositories#OpenOffice.org_UNSTABLE) project, are based on the [upstream](http://development.openoffice.org/releases/3.2.1rc1.html) 3.2.1-rc1 sources and include many [Go-oo](http://cgit.freedesktop.org/ooo-build/ooo-build/plain/NEWS?id=OOO_BUILD_3_2_1_1) fixes and improvements.
 Please, look for more details about the openSUSE OOo build on the [wiki page](http://en.opensuse.org/OpenOffice.org).
 The packages are release candidates and have not passed full QA cycle yet.
 They might include even serious bugs.
 Therefore they are not intended for data-critical usage.
-A good practice is to archive any important data before an use, â€¦  As usual, we kindly ask any interested beta testers to try the package and [report bugs](http://en.opensuse.org/OpenOffice.org#Reporting_Bugs).
+A good practice is to archive any important data before an use, …  As usual, we kindly ask any interested beta testers to try the package and [report bugs](http://en.opensuse.org/OpenOffice.org#Reporting_Bugs).
 See also the list of [known bugs](https://bugzilla.novell.com/buglist.cgi?classification=OpenOffice.org&query_format=advanced&bug_status=NEW&bug_status=ASSIGNED&bug_status=NEEDINFO&bug_status=REOPENED)."

 ####  [Miro 3.0.1-1.pm.1.7 (openSUSE 11.2/x86_64)](http://packman.links2linux.org/package/Miro)